 Beer is made by extracting sugar from malted barley by “mashing” it in hot water, boiling that sugar water (called “wort”) with a variety of hops, to produce distinctive flavours and aromas.
 We then cool down the boiled wort to room temperature and add our yeastie friends, which converts the sugar in the wort into alcohol and does a bunch of other neat stuff.

 If you are interested in learning more about the brewing process, contact us to inquire about a brewery tour.
+We host groups of all sizes.

 You can check out what's on the fill station right here.

 Barley is easy in Saskatchewan.
 Saskatchewan grows the best malting barley in the world so it’s a no-brainer that we get ours from the province we call home.
+We have been proud to work with Priarie Malt in Biggar, SK and we are excited for the rise of new SK maltsters like Maker's Malt.

 Hops are tougher but a lot more fun.
 Hops are like grapes – they are heavily influenced by “terroir”.
 English hops (earthy) are different from German noble hops (floral, spicy) are different from west coast North American hops (citrus, pine) are different from Southern Hemisphere hops (tropical flavours, passion fruit).
 We source a wide variety of hops so that you can experience a wide variety of flavours.

 For us, the beer we like to drink depends on the experience, the atmosphere and the company.
-The malty Stand-up Brown is a great companion for a fall BBQ and the hoppiness of a cold Bocephus pairs perfectly with spicy Mexican cuisine.
+The malty Stand-up Brown is a great companion for a fall BBQ and the hoppiness of a cold Bocephus pairs perfectly with Asian cuisine.
 Our Angus Stout is delightful in a snowstorm and the quaffable 9 Mile Ale is a refreshing respite from our hot prairie summers.

 Our beer is like our children – its tough for us to play favourites.
 But, have fun, play around and try our beer in different ways and settings.
 We are confident you will develop your own favourites very soon.

 Absolutely.
 Thanks to some recently regulatory evolution in Saskatchewan, microbreweries can now have a "taproom".
 Plan to come by with friends to enjoy some of our beer before taking home a growler.
+Learn more about our taproom here.

 You will soon receive an email confirming your subscription.